feyroozecode/alhouda-api/README.md

 # Alhouda API v.0.1
   [This project is using NodeJs, Typescript and somes package like : express, mongoose etc...]

- Alhouda Project is a Platform for Islam with local Ulema from Niger and Nigeria scholars Courses, Lectures, Quran , Hadith , articles etc..
+ Alhouda Project is a Platform for Islamic Courses, Audio, Vidéos, Quraan, Hadith articles , Books 📚  etc... etc.. with local Ulemas from Niger.

  We are open for opensource contribution

+reach me on : feyroozeCode@gmail.com